-On Windows: EncryptPassword.bat -e "<TextPassword>" On Solaris: EncryptPassword.sh -e "<TextPassword>" On Linux: EncryptPassword.sh -e "<TextPassword>"
+On Windows: EncryptPassword.bat -e "<TextPassword>"

+On UNIX: EncryptPassword.sh -e "<TextPassword>"

 Note: Make sure to enclose the password and the encryption key in double quotes.
 Otherwise, the encryption process might fail.
 As double quotes are delimiters, do not use double quotes in the encryption key.